 The preparation, update and the review of an HD follows the same procedure as given for an EN, including the development of Amendments.

-Members are able to publish national standards equivalent in technical content to an HD (see CEN-CENELEC Internal Regulations - Part 2, clause A.1.3.2).
+Members are able to publish national standards equivalent in technical content to an HD (see CEN-CENELEC Internal Regulations - Part 2, clause 11.6).
 Those national standards shall neither contradict, nor alter provisions, nor add additional requirements to the HD.

 A European Standard (EN), in principle, needs to be identically adopted at national level by all CENELEC members whereas the HDs only need to be announced.
 In both cases national conflicting standards need to be withdrawn.